Sergey842248/DataTracker/CONTRIBUTING.md

 - Pull requests will be merged after checking the code and testing it.

 ### Translations
-Want to see Data Monitor using your local language?
+Want to see Data Tracker using your local language?
 Help us by translating contents to your local language.<br>
 Submit translations using <a href = "https://hosted.weblate.org/git/datamonitor/strings/">Weblate</a> or fork the repo.

 ### Note